- About TLA

 •Room Setup - 8' high pipe/drape around perimeter.

-•Banquet style – Seating for up to 100 total – 16 rounds with 6 chairs at each round so all attendees will face speaker.
+•Banquet style – Seating for up to 100 total – 10 rounds with 10 chairs at each round.

 •Days/times are based on exhibit hall hours and available on a first come basis.